 \( \eqalign{ m' &= c^{d} \: mod \: n &&(c = m^{e}) \\ &= (m^{e})^{d} \: mod \: n &&(\mbox{exponent rule}) \\ &= m^{e \cdot d} \: mod \: n &&(e \cdot d \: mod \: \phi(n) = 1+k \cdot \phi(n))\\&= m^{1+k \cdot \phi(n)} \: mod \: n &&(\mbox{see below})\\ &= m } \)

-The step \( m^{1 + k \cdot \phi(n)} \: mod \: n = m \: mod \: n \) maybe needs an explanation: First notice that instead of solving modulo \( n \) we can solve modulo \( p \) and modulo \( q \) according to the Chinese Remainder Theorem because \( n = p \cdot q \) (\( n \) is a product of prime numbers) and \( \gcd(p, q) = 1 \) (the factors \( p \) and \( q \) are relative prime to each other).
-I.e. we have to solve the two equations \( m^{1+k \cdot \phi(n)} \: mod \: p = m \: mod \: p \) and \( m^{1+k \cdot \phi(n)} \: mod \: q = m \: mod \: q \) where the proof for both cases are the same.
-Therefore, we only needs to prove that \( m^{1+k \cdot \phi(n)} \: mod \: p = m \: mod \: p \).
-We have two cases: either \( m \: mod \: p = 0 \) (\( p \) divides \( m \)) or \( m \: mod \: p \neq 0 \).
-If \( m \: mod \: p = 0 \) then:
+The step \( m^{1 + k \cdot \phi(n)} \: mod \: n = m \: mod \: n \) may need some explanation.
+First, notice that instead of solving modulo \( n \), we can solve modulo \( p \) and modulo \( q \) according to the Chinese Remainder Theorem, because \( n = p \cdot q \) (\( n \) is a product of prime numbers) and \( \gcd(p, q) = 1 \) (the factors \( p \) and \( q \) are relatively prime to each other).
+That is, we have to solve the two equations \( m^{1+k \cdot \phi(n)} \: mod \: p = m \: mod \: p \) and \( m^{1+k \cdot \phi(n)} \: mod \: q = m \: mod \: q \), where the proof for both cases is the same.
+Therefore, we only need to prove that \( m^{1+k \cdot \phi(n)} \: mod \: p = m \: mod \: p \).
+We have two cases: either \( m \: mod \: p = 0 \) (\( p \) divides \( m \)), or \( m \: mod \: p \neq 0 \).
+If \( m \: mod \: p = 0 \), then:

 \( \eqalign{ m^{1+k \cdot \phi(n)} \: mod \: p &= m \: mod \: p &&(m \: mod \: p = 0) \\ 0^{1+k \cdot \phi(n)} \: mod \: p &= 0 \: mod \: p \\ 0 \: mod \: p &= 0 \: mod \: p } \)

-Otherwise if \( m \: mod \: p \neq 0 \) then \( \gcd(m, p) = 1 \) and Euler's Theorem tells us that \( m^{\phi(p)} \: mod \: p = 1 \) for all \( 1 \leq m \leq p-1 \) where \( \phi(p) = p-1 \):
+Otherwise, if \( m \: mod \: p \neq 0 \), then \( \gcd(m, p) = 1 \), and Euler's Theorem tells us that \( m^{\phi(p)} \: mod \: p = 1 \) for all \( 1 \leq m \leq p-1 \), where \( \phi(p) = p-1 \):

 \( \eqalign{ m^{1+k \cdot \phi(n)} \: mod \: p &= m \: mod \: p &&(\phi(n) = (p-1) \cdot (q-1) \\ m^{1+k \cdot (p-1) \cdot (q-1)} \: mod \: p &= m \: mod \: p &&(\phi(p) = (p-1) \\ m^{1+k \cdot \phi(p) \cdot (q-1)} \: mod \: p &= m \: mod \: p &&(\mbox{exponent rule}) \\ m^{1} \cdot m^{k \cdot \phi(p) \cdot (q-1)} \: mod \: p &= m \: mod \: p \\ m^{1} \cdot m^{\phi(p) \cdot k \cdot (q-1)} \: mod \: p &= m \: mod \: p &&(\mbox{exponent rule}) \\ m^{1} \cdot (m^{\phi(p)})^{k \cdot (q-1)} \: mod \: p &= m \: mod \: p &&(\mbox{Euler's Theorem}) \\ m^{1} \cdot 1^{k \cdot (q-1)} \: mod \: p &= m \: mod \: p \\ m \: mod \: p &= m \: mod \: p \\ } \)

-The encryption algorithm \( E \) is most efficient when the public encryption exponent \( e \) is small and similarly the decryption algorithm \( D \) is most efficient when the secret decryption exponent \( d \) is small.
-But because \( d \) is determined by the value of \( e \) Alice can't choose both of them to be small and \( e \) also has to be relatively prime to \( \phi(n) \) so it has to be strictly bigger than \( 2 \), i.e. \( e \geq 3 \).
+The encryption algorithm \( E \) is most efficient when the public encryption exponent \( e \) is small, and similarly, the decryption algorithm \( D \) is most efficient when the secret decryption exponent \( d \) is small.
+However, because \( d \) is determined by the value of \( e \), Alice cannot choose both of them to be small, and \( e \) also has to be relatively prime to \( \phi(n) \), so it must be strictly greater than \( 2 \), i.e., \( e \geq 3 \).
 Therefore, the smallest possible value is \( e = 3 \).
-However, if Alice wants to send the same message \( m \) encrypted to, say 3 different people with each their public keys \( pk_{1} = (e, n_{1}) \), \( pk_{2} = (e, n_{2}) \) and \( pk_{3} = (e, n_{3}) \) where \( e = 3 \), Eve can easily compute the message \( m \) from the 3 different ciphertexts \( c_{1} = m^e \: mod \: n_{1} \), \( c_{2} = m^e \: mod \: n_{2} \) and \( c_{3} = m^e \: mod \: n_{3} \) by using the Chinese Remainder Theorem: Eve first computes a number \( t \) such that \( t = m^{3} \: mod \: (n_{1} \cdot n_{2} \cdot n_{3}) \) and then the original message \( m \) by \( m = \sqrt[3]{t} \).
-Therefore, to be secure against this type of attack and still have a fast encryption the value \( e = 2^{16} + 1 = 65537 \) is often used as the encryption exponent, which is a prime number.
+However, if Alice wants to send the same message \( m \) encrypted to, say, three different people, each with their own public key \( pk_{1} = (e, n_{1}) \), \( pk_{2} = (e, n_{2}) \), and \( pk_{3} = (e, n_{3}) \) where \( e = 3 \), Eve can easily compute the message \( m \) from the three different ciphertexts \( c_{1} = m^e \: mod \: n_{1} \), \( c_{2} = m^e \: mod \: n_{2} \), and \( c_{3} = m^e \: mod \: n_{3} \) by using the Chinese Remainder Theorem.
+Eve first computes a number \( t \) such that \( t = m^{3} \: mod \: (n_{1} \cdot n_{2} \cdot n_{3}) \), and then recovers the original message \( m \) by \( m = \sqrt[3]{t} \).
+Therefore, to be secure against this type of attack and still have fast encryption, the value \( e = 2^{16} + 1 = 65537 \) is often used as the encryption exponent, which is a prime number.

-Since the above "textbook" form of RSA is a deterministic cryptosystem, i.e. if we encrypt the same message twice it always returns the same ciphertext because no randomness is used, it's neither CPA-secure or CCA-secure because Eve could first encrypt every message by herself using the public key and then compare them to the observed ciphertext.
-However, it's possible to use the "textbook" form of RSA to build a CPA- and CCA-secure version.
-The CCA-secure version is called OAEP (Optimal Asymmetric Encryption Padding) and in the following we will describe the CPA-secure version:
+For this reason, "textbook" RSA is neither CPA-secure nor CCA-secure.
+This is because Eve could first encrypt every possible message herself using the public key and then compare the results to the observed ciphertext.
+However, it is possible to use the "textbook" form of RSA to build a CPA- and CCA-secure version.

-Alice first generates a key pair \( (sk, pk) \) as in the "textbook" version and sends the public key \( pk = (n,e) \) to Bob and stores the secret key \( sk = (n,d) \).
-One of the main difference between this version and the "textbook" version is that Bob only can send one bit encrypted to Alice, i.e. the message is either \( b = 0 \) or \( b = 1 \).
-Bob encrypts the bit by first choosing a random integer \( m_{b} \) between \( 1 \) and \( n-1 \) such that the least significant bit of \( m_{b} \) is equal to \( b \), i.e. \( lsb(m_{b}) = b \).
-He then sends the ciphertext \( c = E_{pk}(m_{b}) \) to Alice, who decrypts it by \( m_{b} = D_{sk}(c) \) and computes \( b = lsb(m_{b}) \).
+Alice first generates a key pair \( (sk, pk) \) as in the "textbook" version, sends the public key \( pk = (n,e) \) to Bob, and keeps the secret key \( sk = (n,d) \) private.
+One of the main differences between this version and the "textbook" version is that Bob can only send one encrypted bit to Alice; that is, the message is either \( b = 0 \) or \( b = 1 \).
+Bob encrypts the bit by first choosing a random integer \( m_{b} \) between \( 1 \) and \( n-1 \) such that the least significant bit of \( m_{b} \) is equal to \( b \), i.e., \( lsb(m_{b}) = b \).
+He then sends the ciphertext \( c = E_{pk}(m_{b}) \) to Alice, who decrypts it by computing \( m_{b} = D_{sk}(c) \) and then recovers \( b = lsb(m_{b}) \).

 RSA is also a partially homomorphic cryptosystem because: